OnepointConsultingLtd/pdf_to_markdown/README.md

 You will need an Open AI key to run the PDF conversion.

+You will also need a Gemini API key.

+So you will need two environment variables:

+OPENAI_API_KEY
+GEMINI_API_KEY

 ## Usage of the command line application

 Example: how to convert multiple pdf files with the OpenAI engine: